Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

 Numerous companies providing hosting based on dedicated game servers exist (ex: `1 <http://www.theplanet.com>`_, `2 <http://www.gameservers.com>`_, `3 <http://www.onlinegameservices.com>`_, etc.).
 Many more provide generic-purpose dedicated hosting as well.

-Main advantages should be simplicity, flexibility/scalability, guaranteed quality of service and support.
+Main advantages should be simplicity, flexibility/scalability, guaranteed quality of service (ex: for bandwidth) and support.

-Main drawbacks are the high costs and, from the point of view of the technical guy, the regret of not having mastered these tough, yet rewarding, challenges.
+Main drawbacks are the high costs and, from the point of view of the technical guy, the regret of not having mastered these tough, yet rewarding, infrastructure-related challenges.

 Other temporary solutions could be :

 	- one of the newer inexpensive dedicated offers based on low-end but dedicated servers, like the ones provided (at least in France) by `OVH <http://www.ovh.com>`_ and `Dedibox <http://www.dedibox.fr>`_.

-	- a guaranteed portion of a powerful virtualized (shared) server, like the very cheap and flexible `Gandi <http://www.gandi.net/hebergement/>`_ offer (in French)
+	- a guaranteed portion of a powerful virtualized (shared) server, like the very cheap and flexible `Gandi <http://www.gandi.net/hebergement/?lang=en>`_ offer

 Optional: Uninterruptible Power Supply
 ______________________________________

-To avoid a cause of downtime, using some kind of `Uninterruptible Power Supply <http://en.wikipedia.org/wiki/Uninterruptible_power_supply>`_ (UPS) is advised.
+To avoid a cause of downtime in the in-home hosting scheme, using some kind of `Uninterruptible Power Supply <http://en.wikipedia.org/wiki/Uninterruptible_power_supply>`_ (UPS) is advised.

 As for us, we use a *1200 VA Belkin Universal UPS* (cost: 173 euros in 2005) and we are quite happy of it [#]_, the server can last for about 10 minutes waiting for the external supply to return.